-Atrial fibrillation (AFib) occurs when the normal rhythmic pumping of the upper chambers of the heart (atria), break down.
+Atrial fibrillation (AFib) occurs when the normal rhythmic pumping of the upper chambers of the heart, called the atria, break down.
 Instead of a normal heartbeat, the atria pulse, or fibrillate, at a fast or irregular rate.
 This can increase a person’s risk of stroke and heart failure.

 Certain heart-healthy foods may allow you to maintain some control over your heart’s rhythms.
 They include:

 - fish and other foods with high amounts of omega-3 fatty acids

 - fruits and vegetables high in vitamins, potassium, and beta carotene, such as dark leafy greens, broccoli, tomatoes, and asparagus

 - oatmeal, especially with berries, nuts, and seeds added for extra protein and fiber

 Some foods are bad for your heart, and can make you more susceptible to symptoms of AFib.
 These include foods high in fat, sodium, and sugar.
 Eating too much of these foods can make events such as heart attacks more likely, too.

 Read on to learn what food and drinks to avoid.

 Studies show that alcohol can trigger an AFib episode if you’ve had a paroxysmal AFib attack.
 According to the Canadian Medical Association Journal (CMAJ), even moderate drinking can lead to AFib episodes in people with heart disease or diabetes.
 Binge drinking is especially risky.
 If you have AFib, aim for no more than two drinks per day.

 For years, it was standard to recommend that people with AFib avoid caffeine.
 Some products that contain caffeine include: